Taxco Mexico: Things to Do, Where to Stay + What to Eat

 A narrow stepped passageway in Taxco, Mexico is bordered by white houses with black metalwork.
 In the far window, a white dog looks out to the street.

 As you round each corner, you’re unaware of what scene you’ll discover next.
-Though without a doubt a white beetle taxi (or two or three) will pass, entering your picture at the perfect moment.
+Though without a doubt a white VW taxi (or two or three) will pass, entering your picture at the perfect moment.
 It’s truly a photographer’s dream.

 2. Take in Picturesque Taxco From Guadalupe Parish